-The Hospitality Industry (General) Award 2010 (the 'HIGA') and the Restaurant Industry Award 2010 (the 'RIA') both allow for employers and individual employees to enter into an individual flexibility arrangement ('IFA') under Clause 7 - Award Flexibility - of both Awards.
+The Hospitality Industry (General) Award 2020 (the 'HIGA') and the Restaurant Industry Award 2020 (the 'RIA') both allow for employers and individual employees to enter into an individual flexibility arrangement ('IFA').
+Enterprise Agreements may also contain clauses that allow for an IFA.

 This clause has been incorporated into the HIGA and the RIA so that an employer and an individual employee can vary the operation of particular terms of the Award to be more flexible and practical in relation to the genuine needs of the employer and the employee.